 We’re proud of what we’ve achieved in the last four years and know that our service offering will continue to evolve to ensure every South African migrant – whether leaving or returning – will enjoy the finglobal.com service experience.

-In the first four years of business we successfully assisted more than 3000 families to transfer their retirement and other financial assets abroad.
+We have successfully assisted more than 60 000 clients to transfer their retirement and other financial assets abroad.
 A rough calculation makes it three financial migrations a day.
 From what was once known as a village by the sea that’s not bad doing!